 For 73-year-old retired neuropsychopharmacologist Anne Shemer, the choice was simple.
 When Shemer’s four sons were in college, her mother helped pay their tuition.
 Now she’s following in her footsteps.

 "Education is what we owe the next generation," she says.
-After the birth of each of her grandchildren, Shemer made a contribution to their 529 college savings plans, and she continues to do so annually.
+After the birth of each of her grandchildren, Shemer made a contribution to their 529 education savings plans, and she continues to do so annually.

-Earnings in a 529 account grow tax fee, and withdrawals are free from federal income tax as long as the money is used to pay for qualified higher education expenses.
-There are no income restrictions on contributors, and an individual can gift up to $14,000 annually without any gift tax consequences.
+Earnings in a 529 account grow tax fee, and withdrawals are free from federal income tax as long as the money is used to pay for qualified education expenses.
+There are no income restrictions on contributors, and an individual can gift up to $15,000 annually without any gift tax consequences.
 Once the contribution is made, the money is no longer considered part of the donor’s estate (for estate tax purposes).
 Some states provide additional tax benefits.

 “Contributing as little as $50 a month from birth through high school can make a huge difference,” says Erika Safran, founder of Safran Wealth Advisors.
 Over 18 years, assuming an average annual return of 6%, the student would have $19,140 to put toward tuition.